tedca77/IME/README.md

 Two KML files are produced:
 * Points.kml - provides a point for every place found
 * Track.kml - provides daily tracks.
+These are split into multiple parts, as Google has limits on the number of points in a kml file.
 These can be be dragged onto a Google map and viewed.
 Unfortunately, Google Map does not allow photos to be added via a KML file (although KML supports photos.)
 Other mapping providers may support, however.

 # Places
 Each longitude and latitude value found is represented as a **“Place”** in IME.
 If two photos are taken at virtually the same place (i.e. they have very similar latitude and longitude), then this is identified as the same “Place” in IME and IME does not have to use the Open Street Map Service to carry out a second geocoding.
 (This is a good thing, because Open Street Map is a limited service, and condition of use is that it is not swamped with requests.)
 The user can specify the distance that determines if the Place is the same (in metres).
 Also, the geocoding may not identify the exact address e.g. house numbers may be slightly out.
 IME can also be given a set of known Places in the JSON, before it runs, where the correct house address can be provided. e.g. if 86 Acacia Avenue is found, but the actual address is “85 Acacia Avenue”, then this can be modified in the JSON file and also given a user friendly name e.g. “Our first house”.
 (Each Place added is given a unique number which can be used to allocate images to this Place if they do not have longitude and latitude – see next section.)